jackrobsu/annotation-tool-for-VC/README.md

 # **Files Structure**
 * datas
->> contains data files to be annotated
+ *contains data files to be annotated*
 * frames
->> contains PropBank's verb entries
+ *contains PropBank's verb entries*
+* res
+ *contains resource files*
 * test.py
->> the topest class of this project which provides the whole GUI
+ *the topest class of this project which provides the whole GUI*
 * verbWidget.py
->> provides the GUI for annotating verbs
+ *provides the GUI for annotating verbs*
 * conjunctionWidget.py
->> provides the GUI for annotating conjunctions
+ *provides the GUI for annotating conjunctions*
 * TreeWidget.py
->> provides Tree-style GUI
+ *provides Tree-style GUI*
 * comListWidget.py
->> provides the list-style GUI
+ *provides the list-style GUI*
 * xmlParse.py
->> provides functions to extract information from PropBank entries that are stored as XML files.
+ *provides functions to extract information from PropBank entries that are stored as XML files.*
 * search.py
->> finds the base form of verbs
+ *finds the base form of verbs*
 * utilities.py
->> provides some useful functions
+ *provides some useful functions*
 * noreg.txt
->> stores different tenses of common verbs
+ *stores different tenses of common verbs*

 # Run
 python3 test.py